-In 2014, under the NCSP, the chlamydia detection rate per 100,000 of the population aged 15-24 years in Newham was 1,853, nearly 20 percent lower than the minimum detection rate recommended under the PHOF; with increases in detection rates demonstrating increased control activity of chlamydia[131].
+In 2016, under the National Chlamydia Screening Programme (NCSP), the chlamydia detection rate per 100,000 of the population aged 15 to 24 years in Newham was 2,120, a substantial increase over the 2015 rate.
+Increases in detection rates demonstrate an increase in control activity of chlamydia[129].